aquarium and pond answers, information, articles, resources

 Here is a list of FRESHWATER Test Kits, followed by Saltwater Test kits (many tests overlap, so I do not give a full explanation in both sections, often I will give the full explanation in the freshwater section).

-[1] Ammonia Test Kit; There are two common Ammonia test kits used most often by aquarists;
+[1] Ammonia Test Kit; There are two common Ammonia test kits used most often by aquarists.

 The Salicylate test kits that read the lower range needed for aquarium keeping between 0-1.0 ppm.
 The other common ammonia test Kit is the Nessler test, which reads in shades of yellow or amber for all its readings and tests in the high range of 3-10 ppm.
-The Salicylate test reads in shades of yellow to green to blue-green, and is much easier to read than the Nessler test and more appropriate for aquarium fish and sensitive invertebrates since it is more accurate at lower ppm.

 The API Ammonia Test Kit is a popular liquid Salicylate based ammonia test kit.